h0mbre/h0mbre.github.io/_posts/2019-05-15-SLAE_x86_Review.md

 I recently completed the final assignment for the [x86 Assembly Language and Shellcoding on Linux](https://www.pentesteracademy.com/course?id=3) course from Pentester Academy.
 I'm currently awaiting to hear back on the result of my exam, but I couldn't wait to share my experience with the course.

-The course, as of the time of this post, is $149.
+At the time of this writing, the course costs $149.
 This is a pretty cheap price compared to other certification courses, and I found the materials and course structure to be well worth the money.

-The course advertises the domains of knowledge covered by the course on the linked page above, but at a very high-level the course covered:
+At a very high-level the course covered:
 + CPU architecture fundamentals,
 + GNU Debugger,
 + IA-32 Assembly language,